ginstrom/paladin-novel/manuscript/chapter-08.md

 "Lucky guess."
 Gond was already moving, leading them through dense thickets that tore at their clothes but kept them hidden.
 "Years of staying alive in hostile territory."

+Lira looked unconvinced.
+She shot a glance at Pell, who merely shrugged and followed after Gond.

 They found an alternate route through brambles and broken stone.
 Back at the encampment, as evening approached, Lira and Korven—a surly man who'd joined them two days prior—squared off over their dwindling food supplies.
 The other refugees formed a loose circle around them, some nodding agreement with Lira, others crossing their arms and scowling in support of Korven.

 "Children eat first," Lira insisted, her voice rising with each word.
 "That's how decent people behave."

 "Decent people don't survive long."
 Korven's hand drifted toward his knife.
 "Strong eat, weak starve.
 That's nature."

 Other refugees began choosing sides, voices rising, hands moving toward weapons.
 The fragile unity of their group cracked like thin ice.
-Aerin stepped protectively in front of her brother, while an older woman clutched her shawl tighter and backed away from the confrontation.
+Dax stepped protectively in front of his sister, while an older woman clutched her shawl tighter and backed away from the confrontation.

 Gond stepped between them.
 When he spoke, his voice seemed to settle over the entire group like a soothing balm.